About Us

 Darlene Dreyer

 Darlene has been actively supporting her son Alan and granddaughter in their beekeeping pursuits for the last five years.
-She has over 50 years experience in accounting and is currently volunteering as treasurer for her church.
+She has over 50 years of experience in accounting and is currently volunteering as treasurer for her church.
 She enjoys serving HABA as its treasurer!

 -

-SECRETARY 2024-2025
+SECRETARY 2026-2027

 -